trusttri/consentful-messaging-server/README.md

 4) `cd consentful-messaging-server`

 5) Create a virtual environment (inside the directory of consentful-messaging-server/).
-I called it consent-message-env `virtualenv consent-message-env -p python3`
+I called it consent-message-env.
+`virtualenv consent-message-env -p python3`

 6) Activate the environment.